-Pedestrian areas within Local Centres can provide an attractive meeting place for residents and shoppers.
+Pedestrian areas within centres can provide an attractive meeting place for residents and shoppers.
 It also has the potential to generate additional business for retailers by providing areas for outdoor eating, and a place for local community group promotions.

-- a) To ensure active street frontages on public streets. - b) To encourage provision of attractive pedestrian areas. - c) To encourage linkages between centres and any adjacent public areas such as open space.
+- a) To ensure active street frontages on public streets. - b) To encourage the provision of permeable, safe and attractive pedestrian areas. - c) To provide strong north south and east west connections through the centre for pedestrians. - d) To ensure through site links are delivered to facilitate adequate pedestrian access and support pedestrian activity.

-- 1. Pedestrian areas should minimise any changes in levels and allow wheelchair access to the shops from the car parking area and public footpaths. - 2.
-Pedestrian areas should be separate from loading areas. - 3.
-Sufficient area shall be provided to permit landscaping and tree planting within pedestrian areas and car parking areas. - 4.
-Outdoor Eating Areas may be permitted in public footpath areas.
-Refer to section 4.10 (Outdoor Eating Areas). - 5.
-Development shall maintain the open space parcel as the focal part of the local centre by encouraging pedestrian movement through open space.
+- 1. Active street frontages and pedestrian through site links shall be provided in accordance with Figure 36. - 2.
+Pedestrian areas should minimise any changes in levels and allow universal access to the shops from the car parking area and public footpaths. - 3.
+Pedestrian areas should be separate from loading areas. - 4.
+Sufficient area shall be provided to permit landscaping and tree planting within pedestrian areas and car parking areas. - 5.
+Outdoor Dining Areas may be permitted in public footpath areas.
+Refer to section 4.11. - 6.
+Development shall maintain the open space parcels as the focal part of the local centre by encouraging pedestrian movement through open space. - 7.
+Pedestrian areas should maximise opportunities for casual surveillance and show consideration of Crime Prevention through Environmental Design principles. - 8.
+Pedestrian areas should be designed and detailed to achieve a high-quality finish.